-This course will qualify a student to sit for the College Board Advanced Placement test or Dual enroll through Grand Canyon University for Biology 181/181Lab credit.
+This course will qualify a student to sit for the College Board Advanced Placement test.
 It is a vigorous course in introductory biology for majors.
 This course is a study of biological concepts emphasizing the interplay of structure and function, particularly at the molecular and cellular levels of organization.
 Cell components and their duties are investigated, as cell as the locations of cellular functions within the cell.
 The importance of the cell membrane is studied, particularly its roles in controlling movement of ions and molecules and in energy production.
 The effect of genetic information on the cell is followed through the pathway from DNA to RNA to protein.

 Course content will also cover topic of evolution.
 Prerequisite: Students must have completed a year of biology AND a year of chemistry.